moshejasper/kindisperse/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of kindisperse is to simulate and estimate close-kin dispersal kernels.
+The goal of <span class="smallcaps">kindisperse</span> is to simulate and estimate close-kin dispersal kernels.

 # 1. Introduction